 The VSHSL replaces the previous Veterans and Human Services levies approved in 2005 and 2011.
 Both of those levies strengthened the community’s commitment to assisting local veterans, servicemembers and their families and other individuals and families in need throughout King County.
 The new levy strengthens support for housing stability, including an emphasis on preventing homelessness and increasing the availability of affordable housing.
 The VSHSL also adds robust new investments to support seniors and their caregivers.

 The expanded level will bring in more than $55 million per year.
 After setting aside funds to mitigate junior taxing district prorationing, if any, and for technical assistance and capacity building, the levy splits proceeds into thirds: one-third for veterans and military servicemembers and their respective families; one-third for seniors and their caregivers; and one-third for vulnerable populations.
 Each third will begin at about $18 million annually.
-This implementation plan includes a detailed proceeds allocation plan for expenditures of all revenues, broken out by population, strategy and program.
+This plan includes a detailed proceeds allocation plan for expenditures of all revenues, broken out by population, strategy and program.

 Community Engagement